redbadger/rugged-redis/README.md

 ## Internals

 Rugged Redis is written in C and interfaces with libgit2 on the C level.
 This is done for perfomance reasons.
-The ruby wrapper is only used as a delivery mechanism for the ODB, while RefDB backend structs holds the functions implementing the storage.
+The ruby wrapper servers as a delivery mechanism for both the ODB and RefDB backend C structs which hold the native functions implementing the storage itself.
 The C backend implementations come from the libgit2/libgit2-backends project.

 Both the ODB and RefDB objects are stored as hashes in Redis.
 The keys have the